sergiokopplin/indigo/_posts/2021-11-25-the-evolution-of-models.md

 <img src="http://scarc.library.oregonstate.edu/coll/pauling/catalogue/09/1954i.38-600w.jpg" width=400></img>

 Pauling's models were not merely a visualization tool to help him build intuitions for the molecular configurations of peptides.
-Rather, his models were precicesly machined **analog computers** that allowed him to empirically evaluate hypotheses at high speed.
+Rather, his models were precisely machined **analog computers** that allowed him to empirically evaluate hypotheses at high speed.
 The dimensions of the model components -- bond lengths and angles -- matched experimentally determined constants, so that by simply testing of a configuration fit in 3D space, he was able to determine if a particular structure was consistent with known chemistry.

 These models "hard coded" known experimental data into a hypothesis testing framework, allowing Pauling to explore hypothesis space while implicitly obeying not only each individual experimental data point, but the emergent properties of their interactions.